Gurenax/node-toy-robot/README.md

   * I did not practice writing tests.
   * I only knew `JUnit`.

+* My code did not look clean.
+  * Anything more than 10-15 lines is a `code smell`.

 * I did not follow instructions.

   * I did not push to Github because I did not know how to use Git/Github properly.